blueschu/purecipher/README.md

 ```

 Since the purecipher library is designed to demonstrate the implementation of
-foreign function interfaces, it of courses exposes a C API.
+foreign function interfaces, it of course exposes a C API.
 This interface is
 described by the C header file `./include/purecipher.h`.
 To use purecipher in a
 C project, simply `#include` this header file and ensure that the purecipher
 library file is discoverable at link time.
 To use the purecipher library in a